 Part 2: Idea for Videos about Rain

 Good lens, favorable lighting are crucial for good pictures and videos, but instead, sometimes the idea, the composition, and the video effects really change the entire result.
 For the ease of the video editors, Wondershare developed a full-packed store called Wondershare Filmstock.
+It's an amazing website with numerous footage, video effects for Wondershare Filmora video editor.
 It has various visual effects, which helps the video editors uniquely edit their videos.
 It delivers high-resolution videos and has a library full of different sounds, sharp images, many effects, and whatnot.

 Let us share some video effects and ideas that will help you modify your video to another level;

 The fantastic video effect 'Rain Pack' can add rain to any scene.
 No matter if it is bright in the original video, the effect will change the entire environment to dark and rainy.
 The video effect seems very real.

 If you are looking for something related to weather, then here is this stunning pack from Filmstock.
 The pack offers you different icons like bright shining sun and moon.
 It also has icons for wind and lightning.
 You can also find doodle icons for rain and snow.

 If you want something that is forecast-related, then 'Weather Forecast Pack' is the best option.
 The pack offers you motion graphics of shinning sun and moon.
 It provides you animated doodles of extreme weather like wind and lightning, rain and snow, and more.

 The article aimed to provide the reader with the most information that they can use to get the best rain photos.
 Some brilliant tips have been discussed so that users can master their rain photography and can capture aesthetic photos.